DmitryUlyanov/dmitryulyanov.github.io/_posts/2016-05-11-feed-forward-neural-doodle.md

 L_{style}(x;y) = \sum_l \sum_r \sum_{ij} (C^{l,r}(x) G_{ij}^l(x) - C^{l,r}(y) G_{ij}^l(y)).
 $$

-Following the artistic style paper we use `conv1_1,conv2_1,conv3_1,conv4_1,conv5_1` layers of VGG-19 and LBFG-S optimizer.
+Following the artistic style paper we use `conv1_1,conv2_1,conv3_1,conv4_1,conv5_1` layers of VGG-19 and L-BFGS optimizer.
 You can find the code [here](https://github.com/DmitryUlyanov/fast-neural-doodle).

 # Online (feed-forward) neural doodles
 Finally, we have a way to make artistic style faster, we can apply it to neural doodles, but we need to think how to incorporate masks into the learning process.
 First we need to generate a masks dataset.